mose/pickuploot/README.md

 Pickuploot
 ================

-This is an Expressjs sandbox for education purpose.
+This is an Expressjs sandbox for educational purpose.